MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/csimplestringt-class.md

 Call this method to retrieve a specified length of the internal buffer of the `CSimpleStringT` object.
 The returned `PXSTR` pointer is not **`const`** and thus allows direct modification of `CSimpleStringT` contents.

-If you use the pointer returned by [`GetBufferSetLength`](#getbuffersetlength) to change the string contents, call `ReleaseBuffer` to update the internal state of `CsimpleStringT` before you use any other `CSimpleStringT` methods.
+If you use the pointer returned by [`GetBufferSetLength`](#getbuffersetlength) to change the string contents, call `ReleaseBuffer` to update the internal state of `CSimpleStringT` before you use any other `CSimpleStringT` methods.

 The address returned by `GetBufferSetLength` may not be valid after the call to `ReleaseBuffer` because additional `CSimpleStringT` operations can cause the `CSimpleStringT` buffer to be reallocated.
 The buffer is not reassigned if you do not change the length of the `CSimpleStringT`.